-The Company does not comply with this recommendation as the chair of the board is not independent.
-However, as recommended by the CGRs and stipulated in the Company's Board and Executive Charter, the Chairman and CEO are not the same individual.
+The Company complies with this recommendation and the Chairman and CEO are not the same individual.
 A copy of the Board and Executive Charter is available on the Company's website.

 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.